ErikKalkoken/evebuddy/README.md

   - Clones: Current augmentations, jump clones & jump cooldown timer
   - Communications: Browse through all communications
   - Mails: Browser through all mails
-  - Skills: Training queue, catalogue of all trained skills and what ships can be flown
+  - Skills: Training queue, catalogue of all trained skills and what ships can be flown, and export trained skills to clipboard or CSV (desktop only)
+    - **Copy to clipboard**: Copies all trained skills in [PyFA](https://github.com/pyfa-org/Pyfa)-compatible plain-text format (`Skill Name Level`, one per line) so they can be pasted directly into PyFA's character skill import.
+    - **Export to CSV**: Saves all trained skills to a `.csv` file with `Name` and `Level` columns for use in spreadsheets or other tools.
   - Wallet: Wallet and market Transactions

 - **Corporation monitor**: Check current information about each of your corporations: (depending on their roles)